 We hold workshops geared toward experienced potters and ceramists that are taught by established and emerging clay artists living and working in the New York City metropolitan area and Hudson Valley.

 The second day will be hands on.
-With Haakon's guidance, participants will apply these surface treatments to forms that they construct.
+With Dave's guidance, participants throw and assemble their own moon pots.

 Workshops On The Horizon